NAITTOU/computer_pointer_controller/README.md

 [Facial Landmarks Detection](https://docs.openvinotoolkit.org/latest/_models_intel_landmarks_regression_retail_0009_description_landmarks_regression_retail_0009.html)

-The followings are the commands to use to download each model, the files will be placed "models/" folder :
+The followings are the commands to use to download each model, the files will be placed in the "models/" folder :

 * face-detection-adas-binary-0001
 ```